jerome-rdlv/dbsync/README.md

 ## Charset fix

-You can use the `--fix` option to try a charset repair of your database.It may solve issues with double utf8 encoded characters using [this technique](http://blog.hno3.org/2010/04/22/fixing-double-encoded-utf-8-data-in-mysql/).
+You can use the `--fix` option to try a charset repair of your database.
+It may solve issues with double utf8 encoded characters using [this technique](http://blog.hno3.org/2010/04/22/fixing-double-encoded-utf-8-data-in-mysql/).

 ## Backups